Participant Feedback (Grievances)

 Anonymous Feedback Reporting:

-If the participant and/or his/her caretaker prefers to contact Rocky Mountain PACE anonymously, separate from filing a feedback or grievance, they may call Rocky Mountain PACE’s compliance hotline number at (844) 986-1433 or submit a report through https://www.rmpace.ethicspoint.com enter Rocky Mountain Health Care Services to start the reporting process.
+If the participant and/or his/her caretaker prefers to contact Rocky Mountain PACE anonymously, separate from filing a feedback or grievance, they may call Rocky Mountain PACE’s compliance hotline number at (844) 986-1433 to start the reporting process.

 Standard Appeals Process:

 All of the staff at Rocky Mountain PACE share responsibility with you, your family or caregiver in providing you the comprehensive health care services identified in your Plan of Care as authorized by the Interdisciplinary Team.
-You, your family or caregiver are encouraged to contact a member of the Interdisciplinary Team when you have a disagreement with Rocky Mountain PACE’s non-coverage, reduction in services, or of nonpayment for a service.
+You, your family or caregiver are encouraged to contact a member of the Interdisciplinary Team when you have a disagreement with Rocky Mountain PACE’s noncoverage of, or nonpayment for, a service including denials, reductions, or termination of services.

-If we deny your request for a service or for payment of a claim, we will give you a written copy of this information on the appeals process, including a form that you may use to request your appeal.
+If we deny your request for a noncoverage of, or nonpayment for, a service including denials, reductions, or termination of services, we will give you a written copy of this information on the appeals process, including a form that you may use to request your appeal.
 You may also make your appeal known verbally, and PACE staff will document and submit your request for an appeal.

 The Rocky Mountain PACE Quality Assurance Manager or designee will respond to you in writing within two working days, stating that your appeal has been received.